Feashliaa/SiphonBot/README.md

-# Yoink
+# SiphonBot

 A Discord bot that grabs media from Reddit and YouTube and posts it directly into your server.

 ## What it does

 - **Reddit scraping** - Pull images, videos, and GIFs from subreddits by filter (hot, new, top, rising)
-- **Reddit links** - Paste any Reddit post URL and Yoink downloads and posts the media, including share links (`/s/` short URLs)
+- **Reddit links** - Paste any Reddit post URL and SiphonBot downloads and posts the media, including share links (`/s/` short URLs)
-- **YouTube downloads** - Paste a YouTube URL and Yoink downloads the video and uploads it to Discord
+- **YouTube downloads** - Paste a YouTube URL and SiphonBot downloads the video and uploads it to Discord
 - **Oversize handling** - Videos that exceed Discord's 50MB upload limit can be compressed (480p re-encode) or split into timestamped parts
 - **NSFW tagging** - Reddit posts marked NSFW are automatically prefixed